WinterYukky/aws-cdk-neuronx-patterns/README.md

   this,
   "TaskDefinition",
   {
-    vpc,
     compiledModel,
   },
 );
-this.service = new ApplicationLoadBalancedVllmNxDInferenceService(
+const service = new ApplicationLoadBalancedVllmNxDInferenceService( this,
-  this,
   "Service",
   {